The Author: Barney Rolfe-Smith

 The author took pride in presenting a great deal of unpublished material in Fishing in Time and has been able to do the same in his book relating the tale of Lucien Bonaparte’s ‘imprisonment’ in England, 1810-1814, A Gilded Cage.

 Further researches led him to produce a book on a man who fished with the LFC, visited Downton Castle regularly and was an inspiring Victorian gentleman who lived in Leintwardine, Colonel John Colvin.

-His latest production in 2016, Downton Gorge, Richard Payne Knight's Secret Garden, is the result of a decade of research into the Gorge and in particular the images found relating to it.
-Many of these images have not been generally available to the public.
+In 2016 he produced, Downton Gorge, Richard Payne Knight's Secret Garden, which was the result of a decade of research into the Gorge and in particular the images found relating to it.
+Many of these images have not been generally available before to the public.